 Operating leases are included in Operating lease right-of-use assets; Lease liabilities, current; and Lease liabilities, non-current in our consolidated balance sheets.
 Right-of-use assets represent our right to use the underlying assets for the lease term and lease liabilities represent our obligation to make lease payments arising from the leases.
 Operating lease right-of-use assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 In determining the present value of lease payments, if the rate implicit in the lease is not readily determinable, we use our incremental borrowing rate based on the information available at the lease commencement date.
 We determine the incremental borrowing rate based on an analysis of corporate bond yields with a credit rating similar to us.
 The determination of our incremental borrowing rate requires management judgment, including development of a synthetic credit rating and cost of debt, as we currently do not carry any debt.
 We believe that the estimates used in determining the incremental borrowing rate are reasonable based upon facts and circumstances.
 Applying different judgments to the same facts and circumstances could yield a different incremental borrowing rate.
 The operating lease right-of-use assets also include adjustments for prepayments and accrued lease payments and exclude lease incentives.
 Right-of-use assets and lease liabilities may include options to extend or terminate leases if it is reasonably certain that we will exercise such options.
 Lease payments which are fixed and determinable are amortized as rent and lease expense on a straight-line basis over the expected lease term.
 Variable lease costs, which are dependent on usage, a rate or index, including common area maintenance charges, are expensed as incurred.
 Lease agreements that include lease and non-lease components are accounted for as a single lease component.
-Lease agreements with non-cancelable terms of less than 12 months are not recorded on our balance sheets.
+Lease agreements with non-cancelable terms of less than 12 mon equity financing or an offering.
+In the event an equity financing or an offering is terminated or delayed, deferred issuance costs will be expensed immediately as a charge to general and administrative expenses in the consolidated statements of operations and comprehensive loss.
+As of December 31, 2022 and 2021, we did not capitalize any issuance costs.